Jeeekkkk/misc_automations/gmail_auto_archive_script/README.md

 ### 5. Test the Script

-1. Make sure target emails are labeled correctly
+1. Ensure target emails are labeled correctly as covered in Step 2 "Add Gmail Filters"
+2. In the left toolbar, go back to **Editor** (<> icon)
-2. In the script editor, select `dayArchive` from the function dropdown
+3. In the script editor, select `dayArchive` from the function dropdown
-3. Click **Run**
+4. Click **Run**
-4. Check logs for `Execution completed`
+6. Check logs for `Execution completed`, typeErrors are typically due to missing or incorrectly named labels
-5. Verify that old labeled emails were moved to the archive
+7. Verify that old labeled emails were moved to the archive
-6. Repeat for `weekArchive`
+8. Repeat for `weekArchive`

 ## References